martilad/MI-EDW2019/README.md

 u cvičení 3 a 2.
 U zbylých cvičení 4 a 5 byl tento jev téměř zanedbatelný.

 ## License:
+This project is licensed under the **MIT**, but with restriction to referencing the following publication bellow if use the same dataset.

-Use of this data set in publications must be acknowledged by referencing the following publication [1]
+Use of this data set in publications must be acknowledged by referencing the following paper [1]

 [1] M. Vahdat, L. Oneto, D. Anguita, M. Funk, M. Rauterberg.: A learning analytics approach to correlate the academic achievements of students with interaction data from an educational simulator.
 In: G. Conole et al. (eds.): EC-TEL 2015, LNCS 9307, pp. 352-366.
 Springer (2015).
 DOI: 10.1007/978-3-319-24258-3 26